 Use two-factor authentication

 BTC Markets and many other websites support two-factor authentication.
-Utilise it where possible.
+Utilise it where possible, especially on financial accounts and your email address.
 If you do manage to leak your online credentials the attacker will not be able to steal your personal information (or Bitcoins) if they do not physically have access to your phone at the same time.

 Online offers too good to be true